Circa Survive: Blue Sky Noise and Appendage (2008-2010)

 On Twitter, they stated that they would be recording 16 songs, but that they would not all be on the album.
 However, they said they would release them all somehow.
 They posted eight video updates showing some song teases.
 Studio recording was completed at the end of October 2009 and mixing was completed on February 1, 2010, by Rich Costey.

 On February 16, 2010, they announced their new album would be titled Blue Sky Noise, and would be released on April 20, 2010.
 The album could be pre-purchased, and those who did so received a digital copy of the album a week early, and the first single, "Get Out", instantly.
 The album entered the Billboard 200 at No. 11, the band's highest position.

 On October 18, 2010, Myspace Transmissions released a live EP of the band playing five tracks from Blue Sky Noise as well as a cover of the Nirvana song, "Scentless Apprentice".

 Circa Survive's second EP, Appendage, was released on November 30, 2010.
 It contains five tracks: "Sleep Underground" (Demo), "Stare Like You'll Stay", "Everyway", "Backmask" and "Lazarus".

 Violent Waves (2012-2014)

 On April 16, 2012, Circa Survive began recording their fourth record, "Violent Waves".
 On June 25, 2012, Circa launched the Violent Waves Pre-Order webpage, officially announcing the album's title and release date, August 28, 2012, along with a new song titled "Suitcase".
 The band also confirmed that the album would be self-released.
+Green said in 2020 that Atlantic Records offered them less money to record Violent Waves because Blue Sky Noise did not meet sales expectations, so the band opted to go the independent route instead.

 On March 3, 2014, it was announced via Pitchfork that Circa Survive would be releasing a 7-inch vinyl record split with the band Sunny Day Real Estate for Record Store Day 2014 (April 19).
 The split features "Lipton Witch" by Sunny Day Real Estate - their first new song in 14 years - and "Bad Heart" by Circa Survive, a b-side that was recorded after the release of 2012's "Violent Waves" album.